 2. Register your Business Name

+This is the second step to starting a filling station business in Nigeria.
 The registration of your business name with the government authority is also important.
-There are few registrations you need to do under the Department of Petroleum Resources (DPR) asides this, another registration you need to do is to register your business name under the Corporate Affairs Commission (CAC).
+There are a few registrations you need to do under the Department of Petroleum Resources (DPR) asides this, another registration you need to do is to register your business name under the Corporate Affairs Commission (CAC).

 3. Build your Filling Station

-Are you selling just petroleum products which is fuel or you are selling all?
-If you are selling all you need to make provision for it.
+Are you selling just petroleum products which are fuel or you are selling all?
+If you are selling you need to make provision for it.
 Getting two plots of land will be perfect for this.
 You need all the equipment you need too.
-Nuzzles, meters, light, generator and others
+Nuzzles, meters, lights, generator,s and others.

 4. Build Underground Tankers for Fuel